-Equipment are stated at cost.
+Property, plant and equipment are stated at cost.
 Amortization is provided using the straight-line method at the following annual rates:

-Computer Equipment 3 years Vehicle 5 years
+Computer Equipment 3 years

+Vehicle 5 years

+Equipment 7 years

 One half of the normal amortization is recorded in the year of acquisition.
 No amortization is recorded in the year of disposal.